lhuryk/testrepo/README.md

 # testrepo
-This is a test for a coursera course
+This is how you change the text of the read me file